-Applied Materials Inc. (AMAT), the largest producer of chipmaking equipment, forecast fiscal second-quarter sales that beat most estimates, indicating that some customers are expanding output on brisk demand for mobile devices.
+Applied Materials Inc. (AMAT:US), the largest producer of chipmaking equipment, forecast fiscal second-quarter sales that beat most estimates, indicating that some customers are expanding output on brisk demand for mobile devices.

-“Strong demand for products like smartphones and tablets are leading to the strength in the guidance,” said Kreher, who rates (AMAT) Applied Materials a hold.
+“Strong demand for products like smartphones and tablets are leading to the strength in the guidance,” said Kreher, who rates (AMAT:US) Applied Materials a hold.

 Shares of the Santa Clara, California-based company climbed 2.8 percent in late trading.
 They rose less than 1 percent to $13.77 at yesterday’s close in New York, leaving them up 20 percent this year.
 That compares with a 2.8 percent advance in the Standard & Poor’s 500 Information Technology Index in the same period.